pau1o-hs/Network-chat/README.md

 Input: serveousercontent.com
 Output: 159.89.214.31

-In the client termianl process:
+In the client terminal process:
 /connect 159.89.214.31:5400
 ```